Bilal Khan (singer): Sponsorships

-Bilal Khan recorded a song for Levi's called Anjaane, along with Zoe Vicajee, to pay tribute to "Strings".
+Bilal Khan recorded a song for Levi's called Anjaane, along with Zoe Vicajee, to pay tribute to the Pakistani pop-rock band Strings.
 He also modeled for the Go Forth campaign by Levi's.
-In 2011 Khan released a tribute to Alamgir by recording the song called "Dekha Na Tha".
+In 2011 Khan released a tribute to Alamgir by recording the song called "Dekha Na Tha."

 Acting career

 Khan acted in a telefilm called Tamanna ki Tamanna (2012) as Jazib Khan, that aired on Hum TV.
 The script was written by Bushra Ansari.
 It also stars Mathira and Sanam Saeed.
 It was directed by Siraj-ul-Haq and produced by Momina Duraid.

-Khan also acted in the Hum TV drama Sammi (2017) in which he played the role of Aliyaan, Sammi was also his debut drama.
+Khan also acted in the Hum TV drama Sammi (2017) in which he played the role of Aliyaan; Sammi was also his debut drama.
 He has acted in Hum TV's hit drama serial Khamoshi (2017–2018) as Shahram in the main lead alongside Zara Noor Abbas, Affan Waheed and Iqra Aziz.